dwijsb16/schobowlquestreact/docs/manualTests/OverallAppTests.md

 - [ ] Navigation bar displays correct links for coach users
 - [ ] Navigation bar displays correct links for logged-out users
 - [ ] Navigation links route to correct pages
+- [ ] Footer is visible and displays expected information
+    - <span style="color:red;"> Footer logo is left-algined.
+Needs to be in center with the copyright</span>

 ## Edge Cases